 2. Main Storyline & Side Plots Don’t Progress

-1. Disappointing Ending – Gangsta Is Cancelled, as Studio Manglobe Files for Bankruptcy
+1. Disappointing Ending.
+Gangsta Gets Cancelled.
+Studio Manglobe Files for Bankruptcy

 The final episode of Gangsta aired on September 27, 2015.
 Two days later, on September 29, Manglobe Inc. filed for bankruptcy, with an estimated debt of about 350 million yen.
 This meant that Gangsta was their last project, and it’s obvious, considering how poorly they wrapped it up.
 In turn, the anime was not properly finished, meaning that it ends without a conclusion to Ricky and Nicolas Brown’s storyline.
 This, of course, means that Gangsta will leave you disappointed.